DIY Snowflake Decor From Plastic Hangers – Easy Upcycle

 Frequently Asked Questions

-Can I use any type of plastic hanger?
+Can I use any plastic hanger?

-Can I paint the plastic hangers before cutting them?
+Can I paint before cutting?

 Sources & Further Reading